dhaliti/Inception/README.md

    ```
  - Open a web browser and head to https://dhaliti.42.fr

-- Stop and remove containers, images, volumes and network:
+- To stop and remove containers, images, volumes and network:

 	```sh
 	$ make fclean